redis-developer/redis-ai-resources/README.md

 <br>

 # Demos
-The best way to get started is by diving in and playing around with one of our full-featured demos.
-These Streamlit demos let you toggle different features on and off to find what suits your use case best.
+No faster way to get started than by diving in and playing around with one of our demos.

 | Demo | Description |
 | --- | --- |